RainerBlessing/eveapi.js/README.md

 ##Installation

 Run "npm install" to install the required modules.
-Rename config.json.sample to config.json and enter your <keyID> and <vCode>.
+Rename config.json.sample to config.json and enter your *keyID* and *vCode* if you want to run the tests.

 ##Usage
 ```js